Dealing with Australian shepherd teething can be challenging!

 First off, all puppies are chewers.
-Some may chew more than others, but during teething each and every puppy regardless of breed will be a chewer!
+Some may chew more than others, but during teething, each and every puppy, regardless of the breed, will be a chewer!
 Later in life, Australian shepherds may be destructive chewers if they become bored or feel isolated.

-Australian shepherds are known for being a very active breed and because they were bred as a working dog, they need a lot of mental stimulation.
-If your dog feels bored and frustrated, they may become destructive and chew on your furniture, shoes or other household items.
-It is important to exercise your Australian shepherd frequently and give them lots of toys that provide enrichment to their routines.
+Australian shepherds are known for being a very active breed, and because they were bred as a working dog, they need a lot of mental stimulation.
+If your dog feels bored and frustrated, it may become destructive and chew on your furniture, shoes, or other household items.
+It is important to exercise your Australian Shepherd frequently and give them lots of toys that provide enrichment to their routines.

 Of course, chewing is fine as long as it is restricted to the dog’s toys.
 Make sure to always redirect your Australian shepherd puppy to chew on their toys and not any household items.

 Watching your puppy go through the teething process can be just as upsetting as watching a human baby go through the same process!